killerbee13/TIS-100-CXX/README.md

 on a validation, including a cheated solution, `1` on a validation failure, and `2` on an exception.

-For options --limit, --total-limit, --random, --seed, --seeds, and --T30_size, integer arguments can be specified with a scale suffix, either K, M, or B (case-insensitive) for thousand, million, or billion respectively.
+For options `--limit`, `--total-limit`, `--random`, `--seed`, `--seeds`, and `--T30_size`, integer arguments can be specified with a scale suffix, either K, M, or B (case-insensitive) for thousand, million, or billion respectively.

 The most useful options are:
+- `-l segment` is the name of a segment as it appears in game, either the numeric ID or the human-readable name (case-sensitive).
+For example, `"00150"` and `"SELF-TEST DIAGNOSTIC"` are equivalent.
+There is a complete list of these in the `--help` output, but you will most likely find it easier to get them from the game or from the solution's filename.
 - `--limit N`: set the timeout limit for the simulation.
-Default 100500 (enough for BUSY_LOOP with a little slack)
+Default `100500` (enough for BUSY_LOOP with a little slack).
-- `--seeds L..H`: a comma-separated list of integer ranges, such as 0..99.
+- `--seeds L..H`: a comma-separated list of integer ranges, such as `0..99`.
   Ranges are inclusive on both sides.
 Can also specify an individual integer, meaning a range of just that integer.
 Can be specified multiple times, which is equivalent to concatenating the arguments with a comma.